 - The initial investment in one of these water heaters is about two to three times that of a regular gas storage tank water heater.

 The initial cost of a water heater goes hand-in-hand with considering its efficiency.
 While some cost more upfront, they may make up the difference in savings as quickly as the first year or two.

 If you are building a new home or have multiple fuel options already available, check out the average cost of fuel in your area.
 While this is one consideration, do not let the decision-making stop there.
 Natural gas may be lower in one area than the cost of electricity, but if you have the right space/setup for an electric heat pump water heater, the high level of efficiency may still make it a better selection than a storage tank water heater that uses gas.

 The Take Away

 A good starting place is to consider the space you have and your family’s capacity of use.
 Look at a few options that fit your space, and use that to narrow down some units that are within your budget range.
 Before making any final decisions, it is best to consult a professional water heater installer to ensure you have done all the calculations correctly and not left out any items that will have a major influence on the right choice of water heater for your home.

-M5 Plumping, LLC is happy to help our local residents with any water heater installations in Vancouver, WA or the surrounding metro area.
+M5 Plumping, Inc. is happy to help our local residents with any water heater installations in Vancouver, WA or the surrounding metro area.